salvamike/bikesharing/README.md

 ## Overview

-I created the full Tableau Story and can be reviewed at this link [https://public.tableau.com/views/Module14ChallengeNYCCitiBike/Module14ChallengeNYCCitiBike?:language=en-US&publish=yes&:display_count=n&:origin=viz_share_link](https://public.tableau.com/views/Module14ChallengeNYCCitiBike/Module14ChallengeNYCCitiBike?:language=en-US&publish=yes&:display_count=n&:origin=viz_share_link)
+I created the full Tableau Story and can be reviewed at this link [link to dashboard](https://public.tableau.com/views/Module14ChallengeNYCCitiBike/Module14ChallengeNYCCitiBike?:language=en-US&publish=yes&:display_count=n&:origin=viz_share_link)

 The framework for this project was to analyze bikeshare data from CitiBike in New York City for presentation to investors looking to begin a bikeshare program in Des Moines, Iowa.
 While Des Moines is a long way away from the hustle and bustle of NYC, this analysis might help answer a few key questions: